What is the Luteal Phase?

 - Low progesterone

-- Disrupted body basal temperatures after ovulation
+- Disrupted basal body temperatures after ovulation

 - Odd symptoms during luteal phase such as low back pain, bleeding and loose stools

 There are several factors which can cause a luteal phase defect (LPD).
 The most common is a low progesterone level.
 Progesterone is an important hormone needed for preserving the uterine lining and pregnancy during the first trimester.
-In the event a woman’s progesterone production did not reach the optimum level during this important stage in her cycle, a LPD may occur.
+In the event a woman’s progesterone production did not reach the optimal level during this important stage in her cycle, LPD may occur.

 Low Progesterone and Luteal Phase Defect

 Progesterone is produced throughout the entire cycle with levels elevating directly after ovulation and staying elevated until menstruation begins.
 If progesterone levels do not elevate enough after ovulation or drop too soon before menstruation, this can cause a short luteal phase.
 Here are some of the most common culprits to low progesterone:

 Poor Follicle Production

 If the pituitary gland does not make enough FSH hormone during the first half of the menstrual cycle (the time between your last period and ovulation), then follicle production may be weak, which can cause a thin uterine lining and an early period.
 This of course will prohibit fertilization and implantation from taking place.